-The Hanoitimes - Three reasons are cited for US interest in Vietnam’s LNG market, of which, high demand becomes crucial for future deals.
+Three reasons are cited for US interest in Vietnam’s LNG market, of which, high demand becomes crucial for future deals.

 ore US liquefied natural gas (LNG) exporters have poured a flurry of interest into Vietnam’s gas-fueled power projects with at least eight deals signed so far.

 |Vietnam would turn into a major destination for US natural gas|